aloglu/inkubator/README.md

 # Inkubator

-Inkubator is a local-first app for cataloging fountain pens, inks, and swatches.
+Inkubator is an app for cataloging fountain pens, inks, and swatches.
 It stores your collection in files, supports images and backups, and can run either as a desktop app or as a self-hosted Docker web app.

 ## Features